P-Michele/CTF/portswigger/Client-Side/WebSocket.md

 ### CSRF in WebSockets

-Cross-Site Request Forgery (CSRF) can be exploited in WebSocket connections if they rely solely on session cookies without additional verification.
+Cross-Site Request Forgery (CSRF) can be exploited in WebSocket connections if they rely on session cookies without additional verification.
 Below is an example of how a CSRF attack could be mounted on a WebSocket:

 ```
 <script>